ironsheep/P2-OctoSerial-subsystem/README.md

 Additional pages:

+- [Performance Measurement](VERIFY.md) - see timing information from measurements taken on 8-port test system
 - [Add serial ports to your project using this object](DEVELOP.md) - Walks thru configuration and setup of serial ports in your own project

 ### Driver Features